-Figure 37.
+Figure 41.
 Console Redirection Screen

-Table 42.
+Table 47.
 Setup Utility - Console Redirection Configuration Fields

-Setup Item Options Help Text Console Redirection Disabled Serial Port A Console redirection allows a serial port to be used for server management tasks.
+Setup Item Options Help Text Comments Console Redirection Disabled Serial Port A Console redirection allows a serial port to be used for server management tasks.
 [Disabled] - No console redirection.
-[Serial Port A] - Configure serial port A for console redirection.
-Enabling this option disables the display of the Quiet Boot logo screen during POST.
-Flow Control None Flow control is the handshake protocol.
-RTS/CTS Setting must match the remote terminal application.
+[Serial Port A] - Configure serial If SOL is going to be configured, note that SOL is only supported through Serial Port A. Only Serial Ports that are Enabled should be available to choose for Console Redirection. port A for console redirection.
+Enabling this option disables display of the Quiet Boot logo screen during POST.
+Flow Control None RTS/CTS Flow control is the handshake protocol.
+This setting must match the remote terminal application.
 [None] - Configure for no flow control.
 [RTS/CTS] - Configure for hardware flow control.
+Flow control is necessary only when there is a possibility of data overrun.
+In this case the Request To Send/Clear to Send (RTS/CTS) hardware handshake is a relatively conservative protocol that can usually be configured at both ends.
+Baud Rate 9600 19.2K 38.4K 57.6K 115.2K Serial port transmission speed.
+This setting must match the remote terminal application.
+In most modern Server Management applications, serial data transfer is consolidated over an alternative faster medium like LAN, and 115.2k is the speed of choice.

-Baud Rate 9600 Serial port transmission speed.
-Setting must match the remote 19.2K terminal application.
-38.4K 57.6K 115.2K Terminal Type PC-ANSI Character formatting used for console redirection.
-Setting must VT100 match the remote terminal application.
-VT100+ VT-UTF8 Legacy OS Disabled This option enables legacy OS redirection (i.e., DOS) on serial Redirection Enabled port.
+Setup Item Options Help Text Comments Terminal Type PC-ANSI VT100 VT100+ VT-UTF8 Character formatting used for console redirection.
+This setting must match the remote terminal application.
+The VT100 and VT100+ terminal emulations are essentially the same.
+VT-UTF8 is a UTF8 encoding of VT100+.
+PC-ANSI is the native character encoding used by PC-compatible applications and emulators.
+Legacy OS Redirection Disabled Enabled This option enables legacy OS redirection (i.e., DOS) on serial port.
 If it is enabled, the associated serial port is hidden from the legacy OS.
-Terminal Resolution 80x24 Terminal screen resolution for console redirection.
-100x31
+Operating Systems that are "redirection- aware" implement their own Console Redirection mechanisms.
+For a Legacy OS that is not "aware", this option allows the BIOS to handle redirection.
+Terminal Resolution 80x24 100x31 Remote Terminal Resolution This option allows the use of a larger terminal screen area, although it does not change Setup displays to match.

-5.4.2.17 System Information
+5.4.2.21 System Information